core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The "container" Schema Node {#container}

 Collections such as containers, list instances, notifications, RPC inputs, RPC outputs, action inputs and action outputs MUST be encoded using a CBOR map data item (major type 5).
 A map is comprised of pairs of data items, with each data item consisting of a key and a value.
+Each key within the CBOR map is set to a data node identifier, each value is set to the value of this data node instance.

 This specification supports three type of keys; SID as defined in {{-core-sid}}, member names as defined in {{I-D.ietf-netmod-yang-json}} and YANG hash as defined by {{I-D.vanderstok-core-comi}}.

 **SIDs as keys**